-Sale time is a family affair with Blake Jr.and Jordre Eisenbeisz, Lyle & Brooke (Eisenbeisz) Heilman, Paige Eisenbeisz and Doug & Hope Larson assisting annually on sale day.
-Morris passed away in 2009, but had helped feed the cows until a few months before his death.
+Sale time is a family affair with Blake Jr and Jordre Eisenbeisz, Lyle & Brooke (Eisenbeisz) Heilman, Paige and Seth Hanson, and Doug & Hope Larson assisting annually on sale day.
+Morris passed away in 2009, but had helped feed some of the cows until a few months before his death.
 Everyone recognized Morris as the man that could make anyone laugh.
 He was a prosperous cattleman that was well known throughout the industry for many years.

 The farm is solely a family operation.
-Blake and son, Blake Jr., handle all the day to day work around the place, while Glenda and Allene have taken care of all the paperwork and recordkeeping.
-Glenda is the 5th grade teacher at Bowdle Public School.
-She also has taken over in the recordkeeping, sale time preparations, advertising, and marketing for the bull sale and throughout the year.
+Blake and son, Blake Jr., handle all the livestock as well as the day to day work around the place, while Glenda takes care of all the paperwork and recordkeeping, sale time preparations, advertising, and marketing for the bull sale and throughout the year.

 Blake's family has stayed involved in agriculture in some way or another for the most part.
-Brooke married Lyle Heilman who is farming and ranching with his father in the Bowdle area while Brooke works as CFO for the Bowdle Healthcare Center. .
-Paige currently lives in Cooperstown, ND where she is a paralegal at the State's Attorney's office.
+Brooke married Lyle Heilman who is farming and ranching with his father in the Bowdle area, while Brooke works as CFO for the Bowdle Healthcare Center.
+Their sons are Isaiah, Jeremiah, and Lucah.
+Paige and Seth Hanson currently live in Cooperstown, ND where she is a paralegal, and a court reporter.
+Seth is a self-employed contractor.
+They have a daughter, Luella.
 Blake Jr. attended South Dakota State University, where he pursued a bachelors degree in Animal Science and was a member of the SDSU Livestock Judging Team.
 Following his graduation in 2014, he came to work at Hilltop Angus Farm.
-His wife, Jordre, became a part of the family in 2015.
+His wife, Jordre, became a part of the family in 2016.
 She works as a registered nurse at the Bowdle Hospital.
+They have a daughte,r Miley Grace, and a son, Blake Lane III.
 Allene stayed busy as a 4-H club leader for over 50 years.
 In the past, she was in charge of much of the recordkeeping for the Hilltop operation.